A rigid study plan for the MCAT? Do you really have to be that type of anal person to do well on this important exam? The answer is yes.

 Be conservative with your goals!
 Build an MCAT study plan that only includes ~75% of what you think you’re capable of.
 You’re much better off planning to complete three chapters, and then finding out you’re able to get through four, rather than the reverse.
 Setting cautious goals helps ensure that you’ll actually achieve them and can help build up momentum and enthusiasm as you exceed them.

 Conversely, setting overly ambitious goals and then failing to meet them is a fast way to develop frustration and burnout.
-As a general rule, I tell students who study for the MCAT full time to plan out three 2-hour study sessions for six days a week and then take one day off each week.
+As a general rule, I tell students who study for the MCAT full-time to plan out three 2-hour study sessions for six days a week and then take one day off each week.

 Finally, the most common mistake I see students make in their prepping for the MCAT is failing to build in enough time to review their practice.
-You can read on Student Doctor and other online forums about people who like to brag “oh I took a full length every single day for weeks” or some such nonsense.

 To really learn from your practice, you should be spacing your full-length exams out to once a week (at most!) or even once every other week.
 After taking a full practice MCAT, allocate anywhere from six to twelve hours to review the exam.
 You need to go question by question through your work, learning from every single problem—not just the handful of tricky ones that you struggled with.